STRRINGS: STReams in Residual Images of Nearby GalaxieS: Method

 Nine classifiers have contributed to the visual classification.
 Two of them performed the initial classification of all objects: $5,120$ objects were flagged by at least one person as displaying a feature of any type.
 These objects were subsequently also classified by the seven other classifiers.
 Galaxies were presented in a random order to prevent all users from becoming more confident on the same objects later in the classification process.
 We then devised a voting system to combine the individual catalogues.

 For each galaxy, we start by checking if the galaxy has a feature of any type or not: in case of ties, the galaxy is considered as having a feature.
+Each galaxy is assigned a single label, as the categories are mutually exclusive.
 We then remove the `No feature' from the votes and we determine majority feature, i.e. the label that occurs the most frequently.
 In case of ties between several labels, we always favour streams before any other label, then tidal tails, then shells, then plumes, then disturbed/asymmetric halo, then grand-design spiral, then curiosity.
-The confidence score of the majority feature is the number of votes for that feature divided by the total number of votes.
+This ordering reflects both diagnostic power and clarity of identification.
+Streams are given the highest priority, with tidal tails ranked second due to the potential ambiguity in distinguishing them from streams.
+Shells are placed third, as their presence provides a strong indication of tidal interactions, most likely associated with radial mergers.
+Plumes are ranked next, as they are less well-defined than tails.
+Disturbed stellar haloes are prioritised after plumes, since they indicate recent interactions without any clearly recognisable substructure.
+The two optional categories, grand-design spirals and curiosity, are placed last.
+Finally, we define the confidence score of the majority feature as the number of votes for that feature divided by the total number of votes.

 By doing this voting system, we bias the results towards finding more streams as this is the purpose of this study.
 To be comparable to other studies, we not only provide the majority label but also the individual votes and the confidence score on the majority feature, so that the majority feature can be recomputed according to another voting system.